ipedrazas/taiga-docker/backend/README.md

 And hopefully, our tables will be there :)

+The `build` process creates the static elements of the application, to collect them you should execute this command:

+        sudo docker run -it --rm  -v /data/taiga/dist:/static taiga/taiga-back sh -c 'mv /taiga/static /static/'

 Once everything is you can run the Django App with this command:

         docker run -d -p 8000:8000 --link postgres:postgres --link redis:redis --link rabbitmq:rabbitmq taiga/taiga-back